SMS Phone Number Guide | Get a Text Number Online for SMS

 Receiving a text from a 5 or 6-digit number feels impersonal.
 When it comes to 10DLC vs. short codes, there’s no area code.

 Short codes aren’t conversational.
-They limit how people can respond.
-You can’t respond to texts with a short code as you would with a 10DLC or toll free number.
+They limit how people respond.
+You can’t respond to texts with a short code as you would with a 10DLC or toll-free number.

 Texting from a short code can be expensive.
-There are services that can provide you with a short code.
-But the process takes time and carriers are even beginning to deprecate the use and availability of short codes.
+The process also takes time, plus carriers are beginning to deprecate the use and availability of short codes.
+Short codes aren’t a cost-effective solution for most businesses.

 Shared short code numbers vs. dedicated short code numbers